 Void properties which remain empty for more than 8 weeks will have their water systems drained down.
-Before a decision is taken to drain down a system the Property Services Manager will liaise with the Housing Services Manager to establish whether the void property is likely to be relet in the near future.
+Before a decision is taken to drain down a system the Property Services Manager will liaise with the Head of Housing to establish whether the void property is likely to be relet in the near future.